rng-guy/NFSMWBartender/README.md

 &nbsp;

-The "Advanced" feature set **also fixes** the displayed engagement count in the centre of the pursuit bar: its value now accurately reflects how many chasing cop spawns remain in the current wave.
-The count ignores vehicles spawned through any Heavy / LeaderStrategy, the helicopter, and all vehicles that join the pursuit by detaching themselves from roadblocks.
+The "Advanced" feature set **also fixes** the displayed engagement count in the centre of the pursuit bar at the bottom of the pursuit HUD: The count now accurately reflects how many chasing cop spawns remain in the current wave by ignoring vehicles that spawn through any Heavy / LeaderStrategy, vehicles that join the pursuit from roadblocks, and the helicopter.

 &nbsp;